Learn About GRE exam

 The GRE exam is required by most graduate and business schools as part of their admission process.
 It is also accepted by some professional schools in the United States, such as law and medical schools.

-The GRE exam was developed in 1949 by Educational Testing Service (ETS) to replace the former college entrance exam known as the Scholastic Aptitude Test (SAT).
+The GRE exam was developed in 1936 and is run by Educational Testing Service (ETS).
+Like the Scholastic Aptitude Test (SAT), it is now available in a digital format.

-ETS administers the exam worldwide on behalf of its owner, the Graduate Record Examinations Board (GRE Board), which includes representatives from various educational institutions.
+ETS administers the exam worldwide on behalf of its owner, the Graduate Record Examinations Board (GRE Board), which includes representatives from various educational institutions, including colleges, universities, and professional schools.
+The computer-based GRE General Test is offered at more than 1,000 test centers worldwide and can also be taken at home if you can meet the technical requirements.

-GRE exam Subject Tests are offered in more than 100 countries on a paper-and-pencil format.
+The GRE exam is offered in more than 100 countries.

 The test consists of five sections:

-There are also several options for international test-takers to take their GRE exam Subject at a location close to their homes or schools.
+There are several options for international test-takers to take their GRE exam at a convenient location close to their homes or schools.